 I have several products that I now like to keep around my place.
 The first is this wonderful, powerful, all natural black & grey tank powder solution.
 It’s called Happy Campers.
 I got a $65 container of it right before we moved back into the rig.
 This will keep us good for many months to come.
 But the issues is when I went to double-check the link again the website (small owned business) closed down.
 You now can buy it through Amazon.

 This stuff shown below is also available on Amazon.

 So as I said above I clean my grey tank every 3 months or so, although I do keep it open unless I’m filling it up to flush it when I dump my black tank.

 If you are interested in other methods that will help clean your black tank here are some I recommend.
 The first one is the tank wand.
 We have something similar but ours is straight.
 It works if you have nothing else to use but I found it messy to have to drag my expanding hose from one side of the rig all the way inside the front door and into the front bathroom.
 It worked out fine when I had the back toilet.
 Especially since the door to the bathroom was right there.

-As for the Tornado System this is something you can purchase and install if your rv doesn’t come with a built in factory rise system.
-It’s inexpensive and from the reviews online I’ve read well worth installing like I said especially if you don’t have something like this built in already.
+As for the Tornado System this is something you can buy and install if your rv doesn’t come with a built-in factory rise system.
+It’s inexpensive and from the reviews online I’ve read well worth installing like I said especially if you don’t have something like this built-in already.

 **An important fact is to make sure to always flush with plenty of water!
 It’s ok if you have to dump your tank more often because it fills up quicker.
 It will prevent any “poop pyramids” from forming in the tank.
 Yes people in the RV world really call them that!
 Which then dry out because there isn’t enough water.
 Then it’s a total mess trying to clean that “shit” out.
 Pun completely intended.
 Below is a video explanation on how to properly dump and clean black tanks.